-Below you can find our seven favourite drum machines of all time.
+In this article, you can find our seven favorite drum machines of all time.
 Released between 1980 and 1986, these are all from the golden age of drum machines.
 We've listed the hardware in chronological order:

 At this stage, Roland's signature drum machines were still pretty expensive to the average consumer.
 However, the company had a division named Boss that was dedicated to producing gear at cheaper prices for the gigging musician.
-In 1983 they released the DR-110, or Dr. Rhythm.
-The DR-110 used analogue drum sounds, and came with just the six sounds; kick, snare, open and closed hats, cymbal, and hand clap.
-It still packed a real punch however, and the low price-point meant that it was hugely successful.
+In 1983 they released the DR-110 or Dr. Rhythm.
+The DR-110 used analog drum sounds, and came with just six sounds; kick, snare, open and closed hats, cymbal, and hand clap.
+It still packed a real punch, however, and the low price point meant that it was hugely successful.
 Because so many units were shifted, there are still many of them on the market now, and they are nowhere near as expensive as other vintage Roland gear.